 - Sea slugs are closely related to gastropods, such as sea snails and mollusks, the main difference being the lack of shell.

 - They were only discovered less than three decades ago, so scientists don’t actually know how long leaf sheep sea slugs live for.

 Are leaf slugs poisonous?

 The sea sheep have a toxic defense mechanism to fight off bigger animals.
 They manufacture their poison using chlorophyll and other chemicals extracted from the algae, although they aren’t deemed to be a danger to divers.

 It is not advised to keep a sea sheep as a pet.
-The knowledge on them as animals is very low, making it a difficult task to keep one in your fish tank.
+The knowledge of them as animals is very low, making it a difficult task to keep one in your fish tank.